dnanexus/dxWDL/README.md

 dxWDL takes a bioinformatics pipeline written in the [Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.
-It provides a reasonably complete set of WDL features for beta testing.
+It provides a reasonably complete set of WDL features.
 WDL draft-2 is supported, with a few exceptions:
 * Expressions in the output section are not supported
-* Calls with missing compulsory arguments are not allowed
+* Calls with missing arguments have limited support

 ## Setup
 Prerequisites: DNAnexus platform account, dx-toolkit, java 8+, python 2.7.